lbagic/web.client.js/docs/guide/plugins.md

 ```

 ::: warning
-If project requirement is internationalization, provide all application strings via `$t` interface.
+If internationalization is one of project requirements, provide all application strings via `$t` interface.
 :::

 ## breakpoint

 Breakpoint plugin is out-of-the-box solution for using css breakpoints in javascript.

-It provides a simple interface (`$bp`) for checking current breakpoint size.
+It provides a simple interface (`$bp`) for checking the current breakpoint size.

 ::: tip
 All changes to breakpoint definitions in `./src/styles/core/variables` are automatically reflected in the `breakpoint` plugin.